-We have reviewed the accompanying balance sheet of The Sugar Refinery, LLC (the "Company"), as of August 18, 2016 ("Inception"), and the related notes to the balance sheet.
-A review includes primarily applying analytical procedures to management's balance sheet data and making inquiries of Company management.
-A review is substantially less in scope than an audit, the objective of which is the expression of an opinion regarding the balance sheet as a whole.
-Accordingly, we do not express such an opinion.
+I have reviewed the accompanying balance sheet of Vive Restaurant Group Livermore, LLC as of December 31, 2016, and the related statements of income, retained earnings, and cash flows for the period then ended, and the related notes to the financial statements.
+A review includes primarily applying analytical procedures to management's financial data and making inquiries of company management.
+A review is substantially less in scope than an audit, the objective of which is the expression of an opinion regarding the financial statements as a whole.
+Accordingly, I do not express such an opinion.